Hard times

 Background discussion on Thursday

 Swarovski itself initially made no statement.
-However, a background meeting was held on Thursday afternoon, at which official information was provided about the new, impending staff cuts.
+However, a background meeting was held on Thursday afternoon to provide official information about the new, impending staff cuts.
 One of the aims of the meeting was to "create clarity and explain the background", according to the statement.

 Crystal business with slight increase in sales in 2024